-II.a Diploma of Higher Education in Shipping Management
+II.
+Diploma of Higher Education in Shipping Management

-Upon completion of levels 4 and 5 (240 credits or 16 modules), students will be able to i) recognize and be familiar with key Shipping Management functions and the impact of the external environment on business, ii) apply basic statistical techniques to Shipping Management, iii) demonstrate detailed knowledge of theories, models, tools, and practices in organizational behaviour, human resource management, new business planning, finance, and accounting, iv) analyse and synthesize issues related to maritime economics, and v) apply their knowledge of business functions, business ethics and professional communication to solving complex problems in shipping management.
+Upon completion of levels 4 and 5 (240 credits or 16 modules), students will be able to: i) recognize and be familiar with key Shipping Management functions and the impact of the external environment on business, ii) apply basic statistical techniques to Shipping Management, iii) demonstrate detailed knowledge of theories, models, tools, and practices in management, professional communication, new business planning, finance, and accounting. iv) analyse and synthesize issues related to maritime economics, transportation systems and port management, and v) apply their knowledge of business functions, business ethics, and professional communication to solving complex problems in shipping management.